xil-se/xil.se/content/post/hackim-2016-re-1-kbeckmann.md

 The binary generates a seed based on the input that is used to seed rand() which is later used.
 Instead of solving the mystery input, I bruteforced the seed value to solve this.

+*Edit 2016-02-02: After reading [another write-up](https://github.com/Team-Sportsball/CTFs-2016/blob/master/nullcon-hackim-2016/RE_1/zorro_pub.md) I realized that the loop that checks if v10==10 doesn't mean that we have to input 10 drinks, it's enough with 1.
+And the "drink id" is the seed, so I could've solved it with a bash script.*

 ~~~c++
 int crack(int seed)